GSL / All offers / Registration of a Private Limited Company in India.

 All suppliers whose aggregate turnover in a financial year exceeds the established threshold are required to register for GST.

-Small traders with a turnover below INR 10 million (~ USD 120 000) have an option to use the composition scheme.
+Small traders with a turnover below INR 10 000 000 (~ USD 120 000) have an option to use the composition scheme.
 Under this scheme, GST will be applied at a lower rate (1% of the taxable turnover for manufacturers/traders and 5% for restaurants).
 The composition scheme is not applicable to services other than restaurant services.

 We recommend seeking tax advice to assess the tax burden of the project, taking into account your parameters, before proceeding with the incorporation of the company.